 Troubleshoot the NFC

-If you are having issues using the NFC on your Fairphone, make sure to read the article NFC transmission chip.
+If you are having issues using the NFC (Near Field Communication) on your Fairphone, make sure to read the article Set up near field communication (NFC).
 There you'll find instructions on how to turn on and use the NFC chip on your Fairphone.

 Update